-Based on the results of step (1), each comment-reply pair was assigned to one of two categories:
+Based on the results of Step (1), each comment-reply pair was assigned to one of two categories:

-- 1. Contribution to revision (encompassing both grammatical and semantic amendments) - 2.
-No contribution to revision
+1. Contribution to revision (encompassing both grammatical and semantic amendments)

+2. No contribution to revision

 We then compared the Meaningful Reply scores between these two categories.
-Specifically, we applied the Mann-Whitney U test for the pairwise comparison and visualized score distributions with bar plots and box plots.
+Specifically, we applied the Mann- Whitney U test for pairwise comparisons and visualized score distributions using bar plots and box plots.